 - Mental pain and suffering.
 If you develop PTSD after a brutal dog attack, that is mental pain.
 Fear, grief, and depression also count as mental pain and suffering.

 Pain and suffering damages often amount to more than half the total value of a personal injury claim.

-What Are the Most Common Compensation Calculation Methods?
+What Are the Most Common Pain and Suffering Calculation Methods?

 The following two calculation methods can yield a pain and suffering claim.

 Under the per diem method, you estimate how many days you suffered, and then you multiply that number by a per-day (“per diem”) figure.
 How much are a day’s pain and suffering worth?
 It all depends on the specific facts of your case.

 The Multiplier Method

 Under the multiplier method, you choose a number between 1.5 and 5 (your “multiplier”) and multiply it by the total of your economic damages.
 The formula looks like this: (Multiplier between 1.5 and 5) X (economic damages) = pain and suffering damages claim.
 The value of your multiplier depends on the specific facts of your case.
 The more you suffered, the higher the multiplier.